UTS-eResearch/ReDPository/README.md

 # ReDPository

-A simple, scalabale and secure file-based repository for research data
+A simple, scalable and secure file-based repository for research data